And this database is called ArangoDB.

 Source: G2 ArangoDB reviews

-ArangoDB is a native multi-model database.
+ArangoDB is an open source native multi-model database.
 It supports graph, document, and key-value data models allowing users to freely combine all data models in a single query.

 As applications become increasingly complex, you often need more than one NoSQL database.
 Using a multi-model database can simplify your architecture by combining several NoSQL types in a single infrastructure.